2023 Most Popular Journalism Bachelor's Degree Schools in California

 While working on their Bachelor's Degree, journalism majors at CSUN accumulate an average of around $18,675 in student debt.

-Out of the 25 schools in California that were part of this year’s ranking, California State University - Long Beach landed the # 3 spot on the list.
-CSULB is a fairly large public school located in the city of Long Beach.
+The in-demand bachelor’s degree programs at California State University - Long Beach helped the school earn the #3 place on this year’s ranking of the most popular journalism schools in California.
+CSULB is a very large public school located in the large city of Long Beach.

 Women make up 55% of the journalism majors at the school.